TL;DR

 This is arguably the most important piece of administrative planning, yet it is often overlooked.

 - What is a Trust?
 A trust is a simple legal arrangement that separates the ownership of the policy from your estate.
-You appoint 'trustees' (e.g., your partner, a sibling, or a trusted friend) to manage the policy and its payout according to your wishes.
+You appoint 'trustees' (e.g., your partner, a sibling, or a trusted friend) to manage the policy and its claim payment according to your wishes.

 - Why is it Critical?

-- Mitigates Inheritance Tax (IHT): A large CIC payout could inadvertently push the value of your estate over the IHT threshold (£325,000 in 2026).
-By placing the policy in trust, the payout is made directly to the beneficiaries and is not considered part of your estate for IHT purposes.
+- Mitigates Inheritance Tax (IHT): A large CIC claim payment could inadvertently push the value of your estate over the IHT threshold (£325,000 in 2026).
+By placing the policy in trust, the claim payment is made directly to the beneficiaries and is not considered part of your estate for IHT purposes.

-- Ensures Control: You can specify in the trust document how you want the money to be used, ensuring it is managed responsibly for your children's education.
+- can help support Control: You can specify in the trust document how you want the money to be used, ensuring it is managed responsibly for your children's education.

 Most UK insurers provide standard trust forms for free.
-As part of our service, WeCovr helps all our clients complete these forms correctly, ensuring their plan works as intended.
+As part of our service, WeCovr specialists or broker partnersmplete these forms correctly, ensuring their plan works as intended.

-- Guaranteed Premiums: Your premium is fixed for the entire policy term.
-You know exactly what you will pay from day one to the end.
+- guaranteed premiums: Your premium is fixed for the entire policy term.
+You know exactly what you may pay from day one to the end.
 This provides budget certainty and is highly recommended.

 3. Joint Life vs. Two Single Policies